bpython/bpython/doc/sphinx/source/configuration.rst

 autocomplete_mode
 ^^^^^^^^^^^^^^^^^
-There are three modes for autocomplete.
-Simple (1), Substring (2), and Fuzzy (3).
+There are three modes for autocomplete. simple, substring, and fuzzy.
-Simple matches methods with a common prefix, substring matches methods with a common subsequence, and fuzzy matches methods with common characters (default: 2).
+Simple matches methods with a common prefix, substring matches methods with a common subsequence, and fuzzy matches methods with common characters (default: substring).

 syntax
 ^^^^^^